-- Add water, potatoes, celery, Worcestershire, thyme, black pepper, salt, bottle of clam juice, juice from the 2 cans (but not the clams), and heavy cream
+- Add water, potatoes, celery, Worcestershire, dried herbs, black pepper, salt, bottle of clam juice, juice from the 2 cans (but not the clams), and heavy cream

 - Bring the chowder to a boil, then immediately reduce heat to low.
 Simmer chowder on low heat for about 15 minutes, or until the potatoes are tender.

 - In a small bowl, whisk together the flour and milk.
 Break up any clumps of flour.
 After the first 15 minutes of simmering, add this flour/milk mixture to the pot.
 Also add the minced clams.
+Increase heat to get the soup to a low boil if cold milk was added.
 (Note: do not add the flour/milk mixture & clams until you have simmered the chowder for the first 15 minutes to cook the potatoes.)

 - Simmer for about 5 more minutes until the chowder is thickened or until heated through.